As well as providing food to those in need in our community, Toni’s Kitchen also provides the following services:

 Our “Whole Health” preventive program (through the Mental Health Association of Essex County) keeps senior citizens from slipping into homelessness.
 MHAEC makes counselors available to guests of Toni’s Kitchen every Thursday during the mid-day meal.

-Toni’s Kitchen also provides free, regular screening for blood pressure and glucose for our guests.
+Toni’s Kitchen also provides regular free, regular blood pressure and glucose screening for our guests.

 Personal Care and Warm Accessories